cboulanger/bibsync/README.md

 ## Development status
 Alpha/Proof-of-concept, Everything can and will change

+## Extract chapters feature
+- add a note containing the table of contents
+- separate author, title and page information with a pipe symbol (`|`).
+They must be in one paragraph (can be separated by manual line breaks).
+- The second line of the note MUST contain the string `[bibsync-toc:authors|title|pages]`.
+  `authors`,`title`, `pages` can also be in a different order, depending on how they are placed in the chapter information in the TOC.

 ## Resources
 - https://nodejs.org/api/ (The Node Standard Library)
 - http://expressjs.com/de/api.html (The express http server)